davidigbo/task-management-app/README.md

    {
     "id": 17,
     "title": "Relationships matter",
-    "description": "It is an awesome book on relationship", "status": "in_progress",
+    "description": "It is an awesome book on relationships", "status": "in_progress",
     "completed": false,
     "user_id": 6,